XactSystems/phpstan-dev/README.md

 Personally I think this whole approach goes against the ethos of a package manager, it should just be a package!

-So, I've created this composer plugin that required phpstan as a dependency, extracts the source code, and links the PHPStan namespace to it.
+So, I've created this composer plugin that requires phpstan as a dependency, extracts the source code, and links the PHPStan namespace to it.

 ## Installation
 To use this extension, require it in Composer: